couchbase/fleece/Fleece.md

 Fleece documents are created using an Encoder object that produces a data blob when it's done.
 Values are added one by one.
 A collection is added by making a `begin` call, then adding the values, then calling `end`.
 (A dictionary encoder requires a key to be written before each value.)

 Behind the scenes, the data is written in bottom-up order: the values in a collection are written before the collection itself.
 The inline data in the collection is buffered while out-of-line values are written, then the collection object is written at the end.
+If the collection is a dictionary, the encoder first sorts the key/value pairs by key, to speed up lookups.
+(This can be turned off, but usually shouldn't be.)

+The encoder keeps a hash table of strings that remembers the offset where each string has been written.
+Subsequent uses of the same string are encoded as pointers to that offset.

+The encoder may optionally be given a SharedKeys object that manages a mapping of strings to integers.
+If so, it will consult that object before writing a dictionary key, and if it returns an integer, the encoder will write that instead.
+The SharedKeys class is adaptive, so when it's given a string not in the mapping, and the string is considered eligible for mapping, it will add it to the list and return the newly assigned integer.
+This allows the mapping to grow adaptively as data is encoded.
+Of course the client is responsible for persistent storage of the mapping, and making sure that readers have access to it as well.